Canop/clima/README.md

     sudo ln -s path-to-clima/target/release/clima /usr/bin/clima

-To open a file, just pass its path:
+To open a file in the viewer, just pass its path:

     clima README.md

+If you add the `--print` option, the file is just printed to stdout, the scrollable viewer doesn't appear:

+    clima -p README.md